David, Panama

 If you are thinking about moving to David, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in David can vary greatly depending on the type and location of the property.
 For a decent apartment in the city center, you might expect to pay a moderate amount, while a similar apartment outside of the city center could be significantly cheaper.
 If you're looking to buy, prices per square meter can be quite affordable compared to other countries.
 However, luxury properties and large houses can be more expensive.
-It's also worth noting that prices can fluctuate based on the current state of the real estate market," remarked one expat living in David, Panama.
+It's also worth noting that prices can fluctuate based on the current state of the real estate market," wrote a member in David.

 How do I meet people in David?